opensrc0/fe-pilot/__app/component/AutoFillOtp/README.md

   autoFillOtp(); // Used as a Service
   ```

-  3. Here's an example of a advance usage:
+  3. Here's an example of a advanced usage:

   ```javascript
   import { autoFillOtp } from 'fe-pilot/AutoFillOtp';